 Even if you start with just one or two users, a simple CRM gives you the structure to grow.
 As your business expands, you can add users, customize pipelines, and integrate new tools without switching platforms.

-For example, a local artisan bakery began with a basic CRM to manage wholesale orders.
+For example, an artisan bakery might begin with a basic CRM to manage wholesale orders.
 As they opened a second location, they simply added more users and started tracking regional sales; no need to overhaul their system.

 Essential CRM features to look for